-Figure 11: The most common answers in Jeopardy!
+Figure 11: The most common answers in Jeopardy!.

 The standout commonality - everything again seems to be related to Geography.
 Knowing your countries may not be a bad place to start.

-Step 5: Now that we a set of answers that seem to be popular, we wanted to check how these questions and categories map to each other.
-Even though these form a very minor fraction of the total number of distinct answers (88,000 of them!), this graph shows the categories that had the answer feature at least two times, and, as we can see, there are not so many.
+Step 5: Now that we had a set of answers that seem to be popular, we wanted to check how these questions and categories map to each other.
+Even though these form a very minor fraction of the total number of distinct answers (88,000 of them!), this graph shows the categories that had the answer featured at least two times, and, as we can see, there are not so many.
 If we filter to include categories for which each question has at least four occurrences, this further drops to just two category-answer combinations.
 There are a large number of specific categories for which each answer comes up once, obviously not all related to Geography.
 Therefore, even if all the answers seem heavily pointing towards Geography, we cannot pick that out unless we group the categories.